Skip to main content

 path: "/path/to/logo.png",

-cid: "logo@example.com", // same cid value as in the html img src
+cid: "logo@example.com", // matches the cid in the img src attribute

 },